mkos11/how-we-work/README.md

 Our updates:

-* Limit lines to 110 characters, in order to remove horizontal scrolling on GitHub when we are doing code review
+* Limit lines to 110 characters, in order to remove horizontal scrolling on the GitHub when we are doing code review
 * Align parameters like:

 ```ruby